Same-sex marriage (SSM) in the U.S.

-- Same-sex marriage has become available throughout Canada, England, New Zealand, Scotland and Wales.
+- Same-sex marriage is available throughout Canada, England, New Zealand, Scotland and Wales.

-- It is being extensively discussed in Ireland and Northern Ireland.
+- It is being extensively debated in Ireland and Northern Ireland where large majorities of the public favor marriage equality.

-- It is available in the District of Columbia and 19 states in the U.S. A total of eight federal District Courts and state courts have issued rulings legalizing SSMs, however, their decisions have been stayed pending appeals.
+- It is available throughout the District of Columbia and 36 states in the U.S. It is also available in parts of Missouri.
+Dozens of federal District Courts and state courts have issued rulings legalizing SSMs.
+However, their decisions were frequently stayed, pending appeals.